 How it works

-The tool includes 20 elements from Vendors and Lab Sampling to Visit Burden and Subject Population.
-Each element is linked to one or more of the subject, site and study dimensions of operational complexity.
-Visit Burden, for example, is linked to subject, site and study whereas Vendors is linked only to the study dimension.
+The tool includes 20 elements from Vendors and Lab Sampling to Visit Burden and Patient Population.
+Each element is linked to one or more of the patient, site and study dimensions of operational complexity.
+Visit Burden, for example, is linked to patient, site and study whereas Vendors is linked only to the study dimension.
 The user scores each element for a particular protocol implementation as low, moderate or high complexity.
 There is guidance to help determine the level for each element.
 The tool uses these scores to provide an overall score for the protocol in the three dimensions.

 Representatives of MCC member organizations are invited to log in to the MCC site to download the tool.